mathiasconradt/SETechAssessment/NOTES.md

 Resource handler returned message: "null" (RequestToken: XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX, HandlerErrorCode: null)
 ```

-Using the regular CF template did not complete within an hour (tried multiple times and in different regions), it was stuck with creating the CloudConnector-Substack, so I aborted/deleted the stack.
+Using the regular (non-AppRunner) CF template did not complete within an hour (tried multiple times and in different regions), it was stuck with creating the CloudConnector-Substack, so I aborted/deleted the stack.
 Issue might be related to globally (cross-region) existing resources, but not 100% sure.
 Terraform also kept failing at some point with `400 Bad Request` an error (terraform logs with log level `trace` are available).

 Created a **new AWS account** and re-run via Terraform, worked without issues.